peteroupc/MailLib/api/com.upokecenter.mail.Message.md

- RFC 2047:</li> <li>(a) If a sequence of encoded words decodes to a string with a CTL character (U + 007F, or a character less than U + 0020 and not TAB) after being converted to Unicode, the encoded words are left un-decoded.</li> <li>(b) This implementation can decode an encoded word that uses ISO-2022-JP (the only supported encoding that uses code switching) even if the encoded word's payload ends in a different mode from "ASCII mode".
-(Each encoded word still starts in "ASCII mode", though.)</li></ul> ---.
+ RFC 2047:</li> <li>(a) If a sequence of encoded words decodes to a string with a CTL character (U + 007F, or a character less than U + 0020 and not TAB) after being converted to Unicode, the encoded words are left un-decoded.</li> <li>(b) </li></ul> <p>It would be appreciated if users of this library contact the author if they find other ways in which this implementation deviates from the mail specifications or other applicable specifications.</p> <p>Note that this class currently doesn't support the "padding" parameter for message bodies with the media type "application/octet-stream" or treated as that media type (see RFC 2046 sec.
+4.5.1).</p> <p>Note that this implementation can decode an RFC 2047 encoded word that uses ISO-2022-JP (the only supported encoding that uses code switching) even if the encoded word's payload ends in a different mode from "ASCII mode".
+(Each encoded word still starts in "ASCII mode", though.)
+This, however, is not a deviation to RFC 2047 because the relevant rule only concerns bringing the output device back to "ASCII mode" after the decoded text is displayed (see last paragraph of sec.
+ 6.2) -- since the decoded text is converted to Unicode rather than kept as ISO-2022-JP, this is not applicable since there is no such thing as "ASCII mode" in the Unicode Standard.</p>

 ## Methods